rishitc/100-days-of-code/log.md

 I spent some time reviewing what I have learned about the Pandas library till now.
 I feel it's a good idea to take a day and review what I have learnt, before moving to the advanced concepts tomorrow.

-Finally, I worked on the LeetCode July Daily Challenge question on [Angle Between Hands of a Clock](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3390/).
+Finally, I worked on the LeetCode July Daily Challenge question on ["Angle Between Hands of a Clock"](https://leetcode.com/explore/challenge/card/july-leetcoding-challenge/545/week-2-july-8th-july-14th/3390/).
 I initially used **Java** to code the solution.
 After completing that, I reprogrammed my solution in **C**, **C++**, **Python** and **C#**, while also using the features of each language to make my task of typing the program simpler.
 The programs I coded in each of the programming languages were quite efficient, which was a great outcome of the exercise.

 **Link(s) to work:**